Nay_ho_tze's Medicine Musings

 to travel in journey for healing, for knowledge, for manifestation …

-but i didn't know any of that then ...
+i didn't know any of that then though ...

 instead, that night, that april second so very long ago,

-i was learning that sunset can also be a good time to die --
+i was learning that sunset is also a very good time to die --

 MTGs hammer with paint splotch